 Dealing with probation officers can be difficult.
 We’ve worked with the people who are supervising you, and we understand how miserable some of them are.
 But one thing is crucial: follow the rules.
 If you don’t follow the rules, your agent can, and will (especially if they truly are miserable) try to simply lock you up without any kind of second chance.
 If you’re told not to drink, don’t drink.
 Finally, if you can’t talk to your ex, don’t.

 Consult with a probation revocation defense lawyer

-At Meyer Van Severen, S.C. we defend individuals facing all kinds of criminal issues.
+At Van Severen Law Office we defend individuals facing all kinds of criminal issues.
 Frequently we defend individuals facing probation revocation, extended supervision revocation, and in conflicts defendants encounter with their agents.
 Retaining a good, local criminal defense attorney to help you through this situation is crucial if things have started to fall apart.
 Don’t waste time complaining to your friends and family, who will just confirm what you’re telling them.

 And finally, if you’re actually facing a revocation, it’s crucial you hire an attorney.
 Your freedom literally relies on fighting probation or extended supervision revocation.
-At Meyer Van Severen, S.C. our criminal defense attorneys regularly win revocation hearings.
+At Van Severen Law Office our criminal defense attorneys regularly win revocation hearings.
 We’re familiar with the issues you’re about to face, and we’re prepared to fight for you.
 Contact us at (414) 270-0202 for help.